Hitachi-CTI-Call-For-Code-COVID-19-Team/COVSAFE/README.md

 ### The architecture

+This is the COVSAFE system architecture.

 ![COVSAFE diagram](./images/covid-19-diagram.png)

+Here is the flow how the system works.

 1. Sensors placed at facilities, like supermarkets, send raw data to the edge server.
 Sensors monitor congestion in the specific areas, people's behavior if they wash their hands, and garbage bins' status if it's disinfected.
 2. The edge server aggregates and cleanses sensor data, extract parts of data needed, and publishes them to the backend.